ThomasLoke/OptQC/README.txt

 #!/bin/tcsh
 #PBS -l nodes=8:ppn=12,mem=64gb
 #PBS -l walltime=01:00:00
-#PBS -W group_list=partner772
+#PBS -W group_list=xxx
 #PBS -q workq
 #PBS -j oe

 cd $PBS_O_WORKDIR
-mpirun ./OptQC RandReal 0 40000 500 0.010
+mpirun ./OptQC RandReal 0 40000 1000 0.010

-  This PBS script executes the program, reading a complex unitary matrix from the file RandReal.txt, using 40000 iterations for simulated annealing and 500 iterations to find a different qubit permutation.
+  This PBS script executes the program on 8 nodes (96 threads), reading a complex unitary matrix from the file RandReal.txt, using 40000 iterations for simulated annealing and 1000 iterations to find a different qubit permutation.
 The output files "RandReal_plot.txt", "RandReal_plot.tex", "RandReal_history.dat" and "RandReal_perm.dat" are produced.
-See the file "job.pbs.o1688036" for the console output produced by the program.
+See the file "job.pbs.o1688661" for the console output produced by the program.